Falcion/UNITADE.md/docs/common_settings/extensions.md

 ['data', 'txt', 'json', 'js', 'data.json', ' ', '', 'm,d']
 ```

-Strings are split by `;` symbol because it is not supported in any filenames on Window systems and is bad gesture for naming files in UNIX.
+Strings are split by the `;` symbol because it is not supported in filenames on Windows systems and is considered bad practice for naming files in UNIX.

 > [!Warning]
-> Keep in mind not writing `;` at the end of the input, program would try to parse "empty" extensions again, because program splits input string and iterates through every param.
+> Keep in mind, if you include a `;` at the end of the input, the program will try to parse "empty" extensions again.
+This is because the program splits the input string and iterates through each parameter.

-### Minor features
+### Minor Features

-Default extensions setting has it minor feature, or if you call, "hacks", for example as it was stated in example before:
+The default extensions setting has minor features, or "hacks," as mentioned in the example above:

-1. If you type `;;` in input, it would support files without any extensions, in plugin environment, they are called "barefiles" and their support are called "barefiling", so, your Vault after this input would accept files, for example, like `data` or `config`;
+1. If you type `;;` in the input, it will support files without extensions.
+In the plugin environment, these are called "barefiles," and their support is referred to as "barefiling."
+After this input, your Vault will accept files like `data` or `config` with no extensions.
-2. Input splitter for extensions, trims extensions ONLY AT START, so you could enter spaces and "differ" visually your inputs;
+2. The input splitter for extensions trims extensions ONLY AT THE START, so you can include spaces to visually "separate" your inputs.
-   - If the input is `' '` (or by user input of `; ;`) won't be trimmed and remained same.
+   - If the input is `' '` (or entered as `; ;` by the user), it won't be trimmed and will remain the same.